RustCrypto/elliptic-curves/ed448-goldilocks/README.md

 ## About

-This crate provides a pure Rust implementation of Curve448, Edwards, Decaf, and Ristretto.
+This crate provides a pure Rust implementation of Curve448, Edwards, and Decaf.
 It is intended to be portable, fast, and safe.

 ## Usage